ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The system updates the biometric and demographic documents corresponding to the UIN in the DFS
 1. The status of the UIN can also be updated to ‘deactivated’ or ‘blocked’
 1. The system sends the response with the following parameters id, version, timestamp, status, and the response entity
 1. The system proceed to trigger notification as per the defined and configured template and in the default language English
-1. Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached**_
+1. Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **I. Generate and store VIDs**